nidejesus/ATF-Test_Step-Configurations/README.md

 ### ng-model

 Use the ng-model of an input to select the element.
-This can also be done with any other html attribute
+This can also be done with any other html attribute.

 - input\[ng-model="c.data.email"]
 - textarea\[ng-model="data.comment"]\[ng-click="handleClick()"]

 ### sn-atf-id

-You can add a sn-atf-id attribute to the element you are trying to select
+Add a sn-atf-id attribute to the element you are trying to select and then use it to select the element.

 - input\[sn-atf-id="welcome-banner"]

-### Standard Selectors

-- #id
-- .class
-- element
-- .parent .child